Hapori Matatū | Online Community

 You will need to create an Education Sector Logon (ESL).
 To create an ESL account please use the Ministry of Education’s self-registration process.

-Please see your school/kura ESL Delegated Authoriser who will help you apply for an ESL account.
+Please see your kura or school's ESL Delegated Authoriser who will help you apply for an ESL account.

 Not currently teaching or a day-to-day reliever

-If you are not currently teaching at a school/kura/centre, ITE provider or other approved setting or are a day-to-day relief teacher you can email enquiries@teachingcouncil.nz with your full name, registration number and date of birth or contact the Teaching Council Customer Support Team on (04) 471 0852 to gain access to Hapori Matatū.
+If you are not currently teaching at a kura/school/ECE centre, ITE provider or other approved setting or are a day-to-day relief teacher you can email enquiries@teachingcouncil.nz with your full name, registration number and date of birth to gain access to Hapori Matatū.

-Contact the principal of the school you are going to teach in and ask for the school's Delegated Authoriser.
-The Delegated Authoriser will be able to send you an invite to create an Education Sector Logon (ESL) account.
+Contact the principal of the kura or school you are going to teach in and ask for the Delegated Authoriser.
+The Delegated Authoriser will need to send you an invite with the Teaching Council Hapori Matatū LAT role to create an Education Sector Logon (ESL) account or add this role if you have an existing ESL.
 Once you have an ESL username and password, use it to log into Hapori Matatū.

 Tertiary institution